Medicines for bipolar disorder

 Key facts

-- If you have bipolar disorder, treatment can help make the episodes of depression and mania shorter, easier to get through and less likely to happen.
+- Treatment for bipolar disorder can help make the episodes of illness shorter, easier to get through and less frequent.

-- Treatment for bipolar disorder usually involves a combination of medicines, psychotherapy and lifestyle changes.
+- Treatment usually involves a combination of medicines, psychotherapy and lifestyle changes.

-- It’s important not to suddenly stop or adjust your medicines without speaking to your doctor, as this can cause side effects and increase your chance of a relapse.
+- It's important not to suddenly stop or change your medicines without speaking to your doctor, as this can cause side effects and increase your chance of a relapse.

 - treat episodes of depression